PabloLec/sb_keycloak_saml/README.md

 **Back to IdP:**
 - Create a new client on realm `IdP_realm` with the UI using Clients > Import Client and import SP SAML XML descriptor.

-## IdP-Initiated Flow
+## IdP-initiated Flow

-The sequence set above refers to the SP-Initiated flow, where the user first accesses our application and is then redirected to the IdP.
+The sequence set above refers to the SP-initiated flow, where the user first accesses our application and is then redirected to the IdP.
 It's also possible to implement an IdP-Initiated flow, where the user first accesses the IdP and is then redirected to the application.
-This may be necessary if the IdP does not properly implement the SAML standard.
-For example, Google SAML does not retain the RelayState parameter value.
-However, RelayState is crucial for Keycloak during an SP-Initiated flow as it stores a unique session ID there.
 Setting up a SAML client for this flow is relatively simple, though it's less intuitive if there's a need to redirect to an OAuth2 client to achieve behavior similar to the SP-Initiated flow described above.
 This functionality is undocumented, and there might be a "cleaner" way to do it.
 My solution here is to redirect the user to the Oauth2 client login page after SAML authentication.
 The goal is to use the session cookie to implicitly connect the user on the OAuth2 client and redirect them to the application.